Stellantis: Park older models due to 3 Takata air bag deaths

-DETROIT (AP) — Stellantis and the U.S. government are warning owners of 276,000 older vehicles to stop driving them after Takata air bags apparently exploded in three more vehicles, killing the drivers.
+DETROIT (AP) — Stellantis and the U.S. government on Thursday warned owners of 276,000 older vehicles to stop driving them after Takata air bags apparently exploded in three more vehicles, killing the drivers.

-The company, formerly Fiat Chrysler, is telling people to stop driving Dodge Magnum wagons, Dodge Challenger and Charger muscle cars and Chrysler 300 sedans from the 2005 through 2010 model years.
+The company formerly known as Fiat Chrysler is telling people to stop driving Dodge Magnum wagons, Dodge Challenger and Charger muscle cars and Chrysler 300 sedans from the 2005 through 2010 model years.

-Stellantis says it confirmed the driver’s air bag inflators blew apart in two cases, killing two drivers.
-The company suspects an inflator rupture in another case that also killed a driver.
-All three deaths were in warm-weather U.S. states and happened in the past seven months in 2010 model year vehicles, the company said.
+Stellantis said it confirmed the driver’s air bag inflators blew apart in two cases, killing two drivers of 2010 Dodge Chargers.
+The company said it suspects an inflator rupture in another case that also killed a driver of an unspecified 2010 Dodge.
+All three deaths were in warm-weather U.S. states and happened in the past seven months, the company said.

 The fatalities bring the death toll from exploding Takata air bags to at least 32 worldwide, including 23 in the United States.